 Making the Money Origami Frog Jump

-The paper that bank notes are made from is designed to be durable which is fantastic for models like this Money Origami Frog.
-There’s a degree of tension in the legs, so if you squeeze them together against the body, the Frog will jump (well, slide anyway) across the table.
+The paper that bank notes are made from is designed to be durable which is fantastic for models like this money origami frog.
+There’s a degree of tension in the legs, so if you squeeze them together against the body, the dollar origami frog will jump (well, slide anyway) across the table.